iXGEN/iXGEN/README.md

 ### Experience

-I am a Front End Developer at RotoUnderworld, but also working on different freelance projects.
+I am a Mobile Developer at Fastdraft, we recently launched the app!

 ### Languages
 <p>Native Spanish speaker</p>